-Overall, Corporation revenues for the fiscal year ended June 30, 2013 increased by \$1.1 million, a 221% increase from the prior year.
-The increase was attributed to contributions and grants received for the Solar Decathlon event to take place in fiscal year 2013-14.
-Total expenses also increased by \$1 million.
-A majority of the increase pertains to the Solar Decathlon.
+Overall, Corporation revenues for the fiscal year ended June 30, 2014 increased by \$1.5 million, a 94% increase from the prior year.
+The increase was attributed to contributions, grants and charges for services received from the Solar Decathlon event which took place during the year.
+Similarly, total expenses also increased by \$2.6 million due to the Solar Decathlon.

-Orange County Great Park Corporation Summary of Changes in Net Position For the Years Ended June 30, 2013 and 2012
+Orange County Great Park Corporation Summary of Changes in Net Position For the Years Ended June 30, 2014 and 2013